anayanapalli/anayanapalli.github.io/bookfolio.md

 ### [Thinking, Fast and Slow](https://www.amazon.ca/Thinking-Fast-Slow-Daniel-Kahneman/dp/0385676530/ref=sr_1_1?crid=3TRN60Y8EDGZO&keywords=Thinking+fast+and+slow&qid=1703323714&sprefix=thinking+fast+and+slow%2Caps%2C108&sr=8-1){:target="_blank"}
 **Author:** Daniel Kahneman **Rating:** 4.5/5.0 **Difficulty:** Hard

-If you've checked out Malcolm Gladwell's 'Blink,' think of this book as the 'Godfather' of that book.
-Daniel Kahneman, a big shot (He and Taversky invented the field) in the world of behavioral finance and a Nobel Prize winner, wrote this gem.
+If you've checked out Malcolm Gladwell's "Blink" think of this book as the godfather of that book.
+Daniel Kahneman, a big shot (He and Tversky invented the field Behavioural Economics) in the field, a Nobel Prize winner, wrote this gem.

 Now, a fair warning – it's not a walk in the park.
 It's only for the persistent ones out there.
 I took my sweet time with it, picking it up and putting it down for a few months.
-But once you crack it open, you might feel like you've hit the jackpot and won't need a million other books on behavioral finance.
+But once you crack it open, you might feel like you've hit the jackpot and won't need a million other books on behavioral economics.

 Kahneman's writing is crystal clear, and the way he explains stuff is mind-blowing.
 It really shows how deep his understanding is.
 So, if you've got the time, I'd totally recommend giving this book a go.
 It's written by one of the OGs in the field, and it's enlightening.